mas-bandwidth/udp/010/README.md

 If we needed to scale up more, at some point XDP is not fast enough.

-We could purchase and install a netronome NIC that would run the hash function in hardware.
+We could purchase and install a netronome NIC that would run the XDP hash function in hardware.
 Alternatively, we could explore implementing the hash with with programmable NIC using P4.

 If we need to scale up even further, perhaps another 100 - 1000X, we could scale out horizontally with multiple bare metal machines with NICs that have onboard FPGA and implement the hash there. _Although, this is mildly insane._